pyarasid/sididx-website/content/post/2021-05-02-part-2-how-to-create-hexbin-choropleth-map-to-visualize-data/index.markdown

 <img src="index_files/figure-html/unnamed-chunk-12-1.png" width="960" />

 ### *Creating the hexbin choropleth animation map*
-Now we will create the animation map of COVID-19 confirmed daily cases in Kenya.
+Now, we will create the animation map of COVID-19 confirmed daily cases in Kenya.
 We will be using `gganimate` package to create the animation map.
 We simply add three new arguments from `gganimate` package to out static ggplot code.
 The  transition_time() argument defines how the data relates to itself across time, enter_fade() and exit_fade() defines how new data should appear and how old data should disappear during the course of the animation.
-This will create a gid which can then be saved on your hard drive using anim_save() function.
+This will create a gif which can then be saved on your hard drive using anim_save() function.

 ```r
 library(gganimate)